VisualComposer/vcwb-demo-element-example-plugin/README.md

 This is a Demo (example) plugin for developers to showcase custom elements.
 It acts as a sandbox for developers.
 To see it in action download and install it on your WordPress instance along with the [Visual Composer Website Builder](https://github.com/VisualComposer/builder) plugin.

+### Requirements
+- node > 8.0, recommended latest
+- PHP > 5.4, recommended latest (7.2)

+## Installation
+- Clone this repository `git clone https://github.com/VisualComposer/vcwb-demo-element-example-plugin.git` to wp-content/plugins directory
+- Go to the plugin page in your wp admin area and activate the plugin
+- That's it.
+You can open the editor and find new plugin elements here.

+## Element update
+- Run `yarn install` in the element directory
+- Build via `yarn build` in the element directory
+- Once an element is built it will appear in the Visual Composer editor

 ## What is an element?
 An element is the independent part of the system which represents HTML based block with the ability to output media and dynamic content.